-Carrier IQ details SMS collection bug, log file issues in new reportAlex Wagner - Deputy Managing Editor, News Desk
+Carrier IQ details SMS collection bug, log file issues in new reportAlex Wagner - Editorial Director of News and Content

 The Carrier IQ saga continues today, as the company has now issued a 19-page PDF document explaining what it and its software "does and does not do."
 Much of the information contained within the report is stuff we've heard before from Carrier IQ, but the company does mention a bug that it discovered in its software that collects some actual SMS messages.
 The bug is said to only occur in certain situations, like when a text message comes in during a phone call or data session, and Carrier IQ claims that the messages are encoded in with other data that's being collected and are not actually readable by humans.
 Carrier IQ adds that it does not collect MMS, emails, photos, web pages, audio or video.
 As for the SMS bug, Carrier IQ says that it and its customers swung into action to squash the bug after its discovery.